 Four months after his first visit to Pritikin, Ron returned to the Center for the special cooking program in July (“I was getting bored with the 5 to 10 recipes I was using”).
 He returned home with spectacular new recipes and cooking skills.

 “If there’s one thing I want to emphasize in this article,” says Ron, “it’s the need to go back.
 Sure, I was feeling great – I was losing weight and wearing smaller suit sizes – but I found out my second time around at Pritikin that my triglycerides were a little elevated.”

-So he and Dr. Kenney sat down and evaluated his diet, meal by meal, snack by snack, and made a few adjustments, like more salad at lunch and more vegetables at dinner.
+So he and a Pritikin nutritionist sat down and evaluated his diet, meal by meal, snack by snack, and made a few adjustments, like more salad at lunch and more vegetables at dinner.

 Today, Ron’s triglycerides are well under 100, and often in the 70s.
 “If I hadn’t gone back to Pritikin, I never would have known that my diet needed to be adjusted, and that with a few simple changes I could get the results I want.”

 Nothing’s more important, Ron believes, because now he has the life he wants.
 Yes, a life that not only looks good, it feels good.
 He’s fit and feisty, like all the other critters on his Virginia farm.